 FIRST BOOK OF AḎAM AND ḤAWWAH 16

-1 AFTER this Aḏam and Ḥawwah ceased not to stand in the cave, praying and weeping, until the morning dawned upon them.
+1 After this, Aḏam and Ḥawwah continued to stand in the cave, praying and crying, until the morning dawned on them.

-2 And when they saw the light returned to them, they restrained from fear, and strengthened their hearts.
+2 And when they saw the light returned to them they refrained from being afraid and strengthened their hearts.

-3 Then Aḏam began to come out of the cave.
-And when he came to the mouth of it, and stood and turned his face towards the east, and saw the sun rise in glowing rays, and felt the heat thereof on his body, he was afraid of it, and thought in his heart that this flame came forth to plague him.
+3 Then Aḏam came out of the cave.
+And when he came to the mouth of it and stood and turned his face towards the east and saw the sunrise in glowing rays and felt the heat thereof on his body, he was afraid of it and thought in his heart that this flame came forth to plague him.

-4 He wept then, and smote upon his breast, and fell upon the earth on his face, and made his request, saying:
+4 He then cried and beat his chest and he fell on the ground on his face and made his appeal saying:

 5 “O 𐤉𐤄𐤅𐤄, plague me not, neither consume me, nor yet take away my life from the earth.”